ckreer/AbRAT/Installation.md

 docker-compose up
 ```

 This command builds and starts all required containers.
-Your docker-compose.yml file is likely configured with a volume for sharing local files (e.g., ./data:/app/data).

-- Wait until the containers are running.
+- Wait for Startup:
-Once the logs indicate that the app is running, you should be able to access it, e.g., at http://localhost:8501.
+Once the logs indicate that the app is running, you can proceed to the next step.

 ### 5. Access the App and Exchange Files
-	•	Open your browser and navigate to http://localhost:8501 (or the URL shown in the logs) to use the app.
+- Open your browser and navigate to http://localhost:8501 (or the URL shown in the logs) to use the app.
-	•	File Exchange:
+- File Exchange:
-Place files in the local folder defined as a volume in the docker-compose.yml (e.g., the data folder).
+Place ab1-files in the local data/userdata/ab1files folder (defined as a volume in the docker-compose.yml).
 Any files you add to this folder will be accessible within the app.

 ### 6. Stop the Application
+- Stop via Terminal:
-	•	Press Ctrl + C in the Terminal running docker-compose up to stop the process.
+Press Ctrl + C in the Terminal running docker-compose up to stop the process.
+- Alternatively:
-	•	Alternatively, open a new Terminal window, navigate to the project folder, and run:
+Open a new Terminal window, navigate to the project folder, and run:

 ```bash
 docker-compose down